Little Missouri Fly Fishing

 I have been wading around the Little Missouri and other Ouachita Mountain streams since about 1970, where I began to learn some of what I know about fly fishing.
 Much of my time early on was spent fishing for the sunfish, smallmouth and trout of the Little Missouri, the Caddo, Blaylock Creek and Long Creek.
 The education continues every day.

 In 1984, four fellow Fly Fishers and I founded the North Louisiana Fly Fishers, the first Fly Fishing club in Louisiana.
 I am honored to have served as NLFF President and held other offices, including newsletter editor, from the groupís inception until March 2000.
 Over the years, I have been invited to present clinics and programs on Fly Casting, Fly Tying and other aspects of the game to many Fly Fishing Clubs around Louisiana, Texas and Arkansas.
-For several years now I have also been a Demonstration Fly Tier and Program Presenter at the Southern Council Conclave of the Federation of Fly Fishers .
+On several occasions I have also been a Demonstration Fly Tier and Program Presenter at the Southern Council Conclave of the Federation of Fly Fishers .

 I have conducted numerous one day schools and taught extensive Fly Fishing classes for Bossier Community College and LSU-Shreveport.
 The number of casting lessons with individuals escapes me.

 1989 saw the opening of Clearwaters Rod and Fly, the first Fly Fishing "only" shop in Louisiana.
-After 10 years as shop owner, I finally decided to move here to Murfreesboro and the Little Missouri River.
+After 10 years as shop owner, I finally decided to move to Murfreesboro and the Little Missouri River.
 Guiding Fly Fishers and teaching those who are just getting started or want to learn more is now my primary interest.

 Many guides just show you where the fish are.
 Almost anyone can do that!
 My goal is for you to know why the fish act the way they do and what they're hungry for.
 I take great pride in seeing my students improve their Fly Casting, be it from scratch or fine tuning someone with experience.
 Just being able to say, "I know when the cast is right because it feels good" means nothing.
 That you know why Fly Casting works the way it does, recognize casting problems, and be able to solve them on your own, is critical to me.